diofant/diofant/docs/modules/evalf.rst

-You can also use the standard Python functions ``float()``, ``complex()`` to convert SymPy expressions to regular Python numbers:
+You can also use the standard Python functions ``float()``, ``complex()`` to convert Diofant expressions to regular Python numbers:

     >>> float(pi)
     3.1415926535...